 - Using a firm bristle brush, wash peppers.

-- Place peppers, tomatoes and garlic in pan with 2 cups chicken stock.
-Heat on medium and bring to boil, then reduce to low and simmer for 30 minutes.
+- Place peppers, tomatoes and garlic in pan with 2 cups chicken stock (or enough to cover).
+Heat on medium and bring to boil, then reduce to low and simmer for 20-30 minutes until soft.